 S$261.60 (FYF) |

-So the FCY earn rate, which was once the trump card of the StanChart Visa Infinite, now looks a lot less impressive when other cards are offering similar or better rates with lower fees.
+Therefore, the FCY earn rate, which was once the standout feature of the Standard Chartered Visa Infinite, now seems far less compelling as other cards offer comparable or better rates with lower fees.

-Cardholders will initially receive the base rate of 2.5 points per S$1 when the transaction posts.
+Cardholders will initially receive the base rate of 2.5 SC points per S$1 when the transaction posts.

-Hereโs how you can work out the 360ยฐ Rewards Points earned on your StanChart Visa Infinite Card:
+Here’s how you can work out the SC Rewards Points earned on your Standard Chartered Visa Infinite Card.

 Regular rate (Monthly spend <S$2K)